asafiw/simloud-docs/docs/onboarding/connect-to-k8s-aws.md

 3. System manager:

    - Allows you to ssh to the k8s worker nodes.
-   - Once you select this option this service will be opened in your AWS console.
+   - This service will be opened in your AWS console, once you select this option.
    - It will display the list of available worker nodes.
    - Please select the worker node you would like to connect.